swiftlang/swift-evolution/proposals/0291-package-collections.md

 CVEs: ...
 ```

 This will list the basic metadata for the given package, as well as more detailed metadata for the latest version of the package.
-Available metadata for a package can incorporate data from the feed itself, as well as data discovered by SwiftPM.
+Available metadata for a package can incorporate data from the collection itself, as well as data discovered by SwiftPM.
 For example, by querying the package's repository or gathering data from the source code hosting platform being used by the package.